the right answer

 Choosing to invest in underfloor heating is a serious decision.
 Get it right, you'll add luxurious levels of warmth to any interior & when designed and installed correctly, underfloor heating can offer very low running costs too.

-But there are many who don't get it right and to avoid seeing a multitude of failures, of which there are many, you need to take a considered approach to designing and installing the system correctly.
+However, there are many who don't get it right and to avoid seeing a multitude of failures, of which there are many, we recommend that you take a considered approach to designing and installing the system correctly.

 Insulation boards installed below polythene sheeting.
 Pipework positioned, ready for our 75mm fibre reinforced screed.